Meet the Horbinski Lab team members. We welcome requests for information about our work and collaboration opportunities. Find out how to contact us.

 PhD, Pathobiology & Molecular Medicine: UC, Cincinnati, OH

-Dusten graduated from North Dakota State University in 2009 with a B.S. in Clinical Laboratory Science and minor in Chemistry.
+Dusten Unruh, PhD, MT (ASCP), graduated from North Dakota State University in 2009 with a BS in Clinical Laboratory Science and minor in Chemistry.
 He became an American Society for Clinical Pathology certified Medical Technologist, which led to his matriculation into graduate school.
-He earned his Ph.D. at University of Cincinnati, where he studied vascular biology and the effects of cancer-produced Tissue Factor.
-Dusten joined the Horbinski laboratory in November of 2015, where he studies how Tissue Factor expression and mutant IDH1 affect glioma biology and hemostasis.
+He earned his PhD at University of Cincinnati, where he studied vascular biology and the effects of cancer-produced Tissue Factor.
+Unruh joined the Horbinski Lab in November 2015, and now he studies how tissue factor expression and mutant IDH1 affect glioma biology and hemostasis.